camunda/camunda-docs-manual/content/installation/full/was/manual.md

 menu:
   main:
-    name: "Manual Installation"
+    name: "Manual Installation: WebSphere 9"
     identifier: "installation-guide-full-was-install-manual"
     parent: "installation-guide-full-was"
-    pre: "Install and configure the Full Distribution on IBM WebSphere Application Server."
+    pre: "Install and configure the Full Distribution on IBM WebSphere Application Server 9."

 ---

-This section will describe how you can install the Camunda Platform and its components on an IBM WebSphere.
+This section will describe how you can install the Camunda Platform and its components on an [IBM WebSphere Application Server][was9].

 {{< note title="Reading this Guide" class="info" >}}
-Throughout this guide we will use a number of variables to denote common path names and constants.
+Throughout this section we will use a number of variables to denote common path names and constants.
 You don't have to create these variables in your environment.
 They are just used in this guide to make it more readable.